universam1/iSpindel/docs/FAQ-en.md

 Here is a youtube how-to (in German): https://youtu.be/6xDW5GbIbUw

 - ***How get to the iSpindel - the portal***
 Switch it on, press the reset button 3-4 times which sets up an access point.
-That means you will see a new Wifi network "iSpindel" where you connect to with your computer, smartphone or tablet.
+That means you will see a new Wifi network "iSpindel_######" where you connect to with your computer, smartphone or tablet.
 Now the browser should automatically redirect you to the page [http://192.168.4.1](http://192.168.4.1).
 If not, navigate there yourself.
 If you are now on the portal page, under `Configuration` you can enter your token and the wifi password that you need for your network.
 Then click on `save` and it will send the data to Ubidots.
 This means that the **iSpindel is not reachable in normal operation**, until you manually start the portal again.

 - ***Why can't I access the iSpindle in normal operation***